Patriqu/MusicKnowledge/Sound Design - Tips.md

 A great application for phase cancellation is the making of accapellas.
 If you have an instrumental and the orginal track, put them mono and reverse phase of one of the 2 and you get the accapella.

+## Saw Wave
+- have all harmonics

+## Triangle Wave
+- have odd number harmonics